CA-APM/Datapower/README.md

  a.
 Navigate to the &lt;*DataPower_Home*&gt;/config directory.
  b.
 Copy these files and save them in a non-IBM WebSphere DataPower 3.2 directory:
  *  datapower.properties
  * DatapowerMonitor-config.xml
-2. Download CA APM Monitor 4.0 for IBM WebSphere DataPower from the [CA APM Marketplace] (http://marketplace.ca.com/shop/ca/?cat=29).
+2. Download CA APM Monitor 4.0 for IBM WebSphere DataPower from the [CA APM Github](https://github.com/CA-APM/Datapower/releases)..
 3. Navigate to the downloaded DataPower Monitor.
 4. Unzip DapowerMonitor.zip into a target installation directory that is different from the CA APM Monitor 3.2 for IBM WebSphere DataPower &lt;*DataPower_Home*&gt; directory.
    The name of the CA APM Monitor 4.0 for IBM WebSphere DataPower is now the &lt;*DataPower_Home*&gt; directory.